 Ho Chi Minh Private Tour

-One of the benefits of hiring a Ho Chi Minh City Private Tour Guide is the incredible wealth of local knowledge they share!
-Tour the city sights with a guide to get a local’s perspective and insider tips!
+One of the benefits of hiring a Ho Chi Minh City Private Tour Guide is the incredible wealth of local knowledge they share.
+Tour the top sights with a guide to get a local’s perspective and insider tips!
 Get the details!

 Bus Tour Ho Chi Minh City

-Walking around the hot and humid city can be exhausting!
+Walking around the hot and humid city can be exhausting.
 Visitors who would rather ride from one sight to the next can use the Hop On Hop Off Ho Chi Minh City Bus Tour.
 Buy your ticket!
-Note: Some of the reviews are rather unfavorable – but we are hoping the service improves for future users!
+Note: Some of the recent reviews are rather unfavorable – but we are hoping the service improves soon!

-Pro Tip: Another great way to get around the city is via Grab Taxis.
-Download and set up the Grab App prior to your trip!
+Pro Tip: Another great way to get around is via Grab Taxis.
+Download and set up the Grab App prior to your trip to Vietnam.

 Ho Chi Minh Free Walking Tour: What You Will Need